viamrobotics/docs/docs/configure/_index.md

 ### Modules

-[Modular resources](/registry/) are a way to add resource types or models that are not built into Viam.
+Modules allow you to add [modular resources](/registry/) to your machines which add resource types or models that are not built into Viam.
 Many models are available in the [registry](https://app.viam.com/registry) and you are able to add them as components or services.

 To add a module that is not in the registry and is local to your machine, click the **+** icon next to your {{< glossary_tooltip term_id="part" text="machine part" >}} in the left-hand menu of the **CONFIGURE** tab and select **Local module**.